Professional Opportunities with the WRC

 The overall objective of the Workplace Relations Commission (WRC) is to deliver a world-class workplace relations service and employment rights framework for employers and employees.

-Against this exciting backdrop, the WRC is currently looking for candidates of the highest calibre for the position of Inspector in the Workplace Relations Commission.
+Against this exciting backdrop, the WRC is currently looking for candidates of the highest calibre to join our team of Inspectors (Executive Officer Level) for the North West Region of Ireland.
 WRC Inspectors carry out inspections of workplaces to ensure compliance with employment law.
-The role includes visiting workplaces, examination of employment records, interviewing employers and employees and acting as a witness in court proceedings.
+The role includes visiting workplaces, examining employment records, engaging with employers and employees and taking measures to achieve compliance.
 Inspectors also participate in outreach and awareness raising activities, such as conferences, exhibitions and other similar activities’.